Ernst Kossmann: Life and work

 Born in Leiden, Kossmann was the son of the erudite librarian F. H. Kossmann.
 He had two brothers.
 His twin brother Alfred became a writer; his younger brother, Bernhard, played the violin professionally.
-The Kossmann family was partly of Jewish descent and they came from Germany before they settled in the Netherlands.
+The Kossmann family was of Jewish descent and they came from Germany before they settled in the Netherlands.
 Kossmann attended the Gymnasium Erasmianum in Rotterdam.
 The Second World War meant an interruption of his education.
 He was arrested during a raid, was sent to Vught concentration camp, and had to work for two-and-a-half years in Germany, together with his twin brother Alfred.
 The latter wrote a novel, De Nederlaag (The Defeat), that was based on their experiences during the war.
 After the war he studied History at Leiden University in the Netherlands.
 He graduated in 1950 and in the same year married his fellow student Johanna Putto.

 After their marriage the couple went to Paris.
 In 1954 Kossmann obtained his Ph.D. from Leiden University, with a doctoral thesis entitled La Fronde.
 In 1957 he went to London as professor of Dutch History and Institutions.
 In 1962 he became professor at the University College London.
 In 1966 he became professor of Modern History at the University of Groningen.
 In 1981 he delivered his Huizinga Lecture in the Pieterskerk in Leiden.
 He retired as professor in 1987 and died in Groningen in 2003.

 Kossmann was considered a writer with a refined style, and an erudite scholar.
 His intellectual outlook was sceptical, ironical, detached.
 He published several books in collaboration with his wife Johanna Kossmann-Putto.
 In an interview in 2007, his former student Frank Ankersmit gives a description of him:

 He had an unusually strong and fascinating personality -- I never met anyone even remotely coming close to what he was like.
 Just to give you an idea: he was all that one might associate with François Guizot, very much aloof, very intelligent, both impossible to get close to and yet very much accessible and blessed with the rhetorical powers of a Pericles.
 If he had decided for a political career, the recent history of my country would have been completely different from what it is now.
 It rarely happened, but if he really felt that this was necessary he could raise a rhetorical storm blowing away everything and everybody.
 Indeed, when thinking of him, I never am sure what impressed me most, his scholarship or his personality.
 He was a truly wonderful man.

 Kossmann became member of the Royal Netherlands Academy of Arts and Sciences in 1961 and resigned in 1966.
 He joined again as member in 1973.